Criepstar/ASIC-Image-to-Text-converter-with-GUI/README.md

 I hope you like my first project on GitHub!

 It's an simple ASIC image to text converter made with python.
-Download the python scrypt(and the icon) from the repo to try the converter
+Download the python scrypt(and the icon) from the repo to use it

 Credits to https://github.com/RameshAditya/asciify for the image converting part